Last updated on .

 Plaza de Cayzedo

-During the Spanish colonial period, it was originally called Plaza Mayor and hosted bullfights.
-It was renamed Plaza de la Constitución in 1813, and received its current name in 1913 in honor of Joaquín de Cayzedo y Cuero (1773-1813), a local Colombian revolutionary hero.
-The plaza was used as a market square from 1674 to 1897, and it was redeveloped as a park in 1898.
+During the Spanish colonial period, the plaza was originally called Plaza Mayor and even hosted bullfights.
+In 1813, it was renamed Plaza de la Constitución, and in 1913 it received its current name in honor of Joaquín de Cayzedo y Cuero (1773–1813), a local Colombian revolutionary hero.
+From 1674 to 1897, the plaza was used as a market square, and it was redeveloped as a park in 1898.

 Plaza de Cayzedo